shesha-io/docs.shesha/docs/get-started/tutorial/the-basics/configuring-first-view.md

 This versioning system helps organizations manage changes to forms in a controlled manner, preventing unintended modifications to live forms and allowing for a structured development and deployment process.
 It also provides a clear distinction between the different stages of a form's life cycle, making it easier to track and manage changes.

+## Creating a New Form

+- On the `Main Menu`, navigate to `Configurations > Forms`.
+- Click on the `Create New` button on the toolbar.

+### Form Fields

+- **Module:** Specifies the application module the new form configuration will be saved under.
+- **Template:** Specifies the default layout to use for the new form (e.g. table or form view).
+- **Name:** This forms part of the form path.
+This should be unique within the module selected and may only contain alpha-numeric characters and '-'.
+- **Description:** Additional information about the form.
+- **Entity:** Specifies the type of `Model Type` you want the form to bind to.
+This determines the information that the form will be able to access and display.

 ## Table View

 To manage the information of the people registered onto the system, we need to create a table view.